Azores itinerary: 3 beautiful islands in 10 days

 Miradouro da Ponta do Sossego

 In the afternoon, drive to the village of Faial da Terra to hike to Salto do Prego waterfall.
 It’s one of my favorite waterfalls on the island and the 40-minute hike there is very scenic.
-Remember to bring your swimwear!
+Remember to bring your swimwear.

 Spend another night in Furnas, at Landescape Furnas or Casa do Poema.